 Five Little Pieces for brass band realised from sketches (PHM)

 Full Salvation (Concert March), realised from sketches (PHM)

-The Golden Pen (March-Fantasy) for brass band, arranged from sketches (PHM)
+The Golden Pen (March-Fantasy) for brass band, edited from draft ms (PHM)

 arranged for Concert Band by Alastair Wheeler